gautamv16/react-redux-example/README.md

 ## Demo

-A demonstration of this app can be seen [running on heroku](https://react-redux.herokuapp.com), which is a deployment of the [heroku branch](https://github.com/erikras/react-redux-universal-hot-example/tree/heroku).
+A demonstration of this app can be seen [running on yooshopper](http://yooshopper.com).

 ## Documentation